msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/README.md

 ```
 Set-ExecutionPolicy RemoteSigned -Force
 ```
-7. Now to run the _installation script_ copy and paste the following command in powershell window and again hit ENTER Key.
+7. Now to run the _installation script_, copy and paste the following command in powershell window and again hit ENTER Key.

 ```
 .\BlynkServerAutoInstallerWin.ps1